AalianKhan/mushroom-strategy/README.md

 ### Features

-- 🛠 Automatically create dashboard with 3 lines of yaml.
+- 🛠 Automatically create dashboard with three lines of yaml.
 - 😍 Built-in Views for device-specific controls.
 - 🎨 Many options to customize to fit your needs.